 The digital advertising ecosystem heavily relies on real-time bidding (RTB), an automated process where advertisers compete in milliseconds to display ads to users.
 It has been shown that in auctions for programmatic advertising (advertisement placed through real time data based optimization) publishers tend to set their minimum prices too high compared to the social optimum, partly to compensate for the bid "shading" (lowering) of both exchanges and advertisers that occurs in first price auctions.
-Ad exchanges tend to lower the bid announced by the advertiser to maximize the likelihood that the ad is published and so receive remuneration.
+Advertiser to lower the bid announced by the advertiser to maximize the likelihood that the ad is published and so receive remuneration.
 Advertisers tend to bid lower than their value not to overpay over the market price.
 Price transparency rules may in principle reduce these inefficiencies by revealing the bid information and remunerations along the value chain, although the practical impact will depend on advertisers' ability to process and act on the data released.
-Some have expressed concerns over possible collusive strategies.
+To Some have expressed concerns over possible collusive strategies.

 Due to growing data restrictions and the intermediation costs of the ad exchange value chain, advertisers are increasingly allocating programmatic advertising expenditure away from open auctions towards guaranteed deals or preferred deals, typically with inventory suppliers with access to valuable data.
-Direct or preferred deals with merchant sites, connected TVs, or large publishers.
-Non-programmatic direct sales of advertising inventory represent 50% of publishers inventory sales.
+79 Direct or preferred deals with merchant sites,